That black sandblasting sand will look amazing under your aquatic plants, right?

 The media’s used for polishing, after all, wouldn’t it be too sharp?
 Can it hurt your bottom-dwellers?

 So is using Black Diamond blasting sand in a fish tank safe?

 Black Diamond blasting sand is made from a coal-burning byproduct called coal slag.

 When coal melts, it produces a slag which forms angular granules of varying sizes once it cools down.

 These granules then get dried, crushed, and sorted into seven different grades of blasting sand.

 Though the BD abrasive media’s main purpose is to be used in the process of sandblasting it will not be harmful to your fish.
 Here’s why using Black Diamond blasting sand in an aquarium is safe:

 This blasting media is completely inert and won’t release any harmful substances in an aquarium.
-In general, it is as sharp as any other sand, as hardness is important in sandblasting and not sharp edges.
+In general, it is as sharp as any other sand, as hardness is important in sandblasting and not having sharp edges.
 It will not hurt your bottom-dwelling fish.
 In conclusion, the Black Diamond blasting sand is completely safe for fish tank use.

-With that out of the way, we can now answer the important questions.
+With that out of the way, we can answer the important questions.

 Advantages of using black blasting sand in your aquascape?